Brekalo/Google-Capstone-Project-Analyzing-Cyclistic-Bike-Share-Data-with-Data-Analytics/README.md

 >   * Strategic Recommendations for Action

 ## :white_large_square: INTRODUCTION
-Cyclistic, founded in 2016, operates a vast fleet of over 16,500 bicycles covering 190 square miles in Chicago.
+**Cyclistic**, founded in 2016, operates a vast fleet of over 16,500 bicycles covering 190 square miles in Chicago.
 The bikes, strategically located across 800 stations in the city, cater to urban riders with diverse heights and abilities, boasting a design focused on comfort and stability.
 Users can unlock bikes at any station and return them to any other station at their convenience.

 Initially, Cyclistic's marketing aimed at raising general awareness and appealing to a diverse audience with various pricing plans: single-ride passes, full-day passes, and annual memberships.
 Casual riders are those opting for short-term passes, whereas annual memberships are purchased by Cyclistic members.